+In the article below, I’ll try to present you the role of the Project Manager in Agile.
 It happens that CTO of the company which needs to outsource the project thinks that he’s capable of managing the project and the whole external team on his own.
 But is he?
 Recently, we’ve published an article on some tricks of a Project Manager to improve your work with developers.
-In the article below, I’ll try to present you the role of the Project Manager in Agile and will try to explain why actually you and your project need the experienced PM.
+Today, I will try to explain why actually you and your project need the experienced PM.

 What is Agile?

 Before I start with the role of Project Manager in Agile – it’s worth defining what exactly Agile is.
 Is it some kind of black magic which can help you manage the project very well?
 Or maybe the ancient guideline written down on a rock – with some tips on how to develop a product to meet the client’s requirements?
 Well… almost – but it’s not “that ancient” and definitely not written on a rock.
 Agile is A WAY to develop a product, not a method to manage a project.
 It’s about creating a product in short iterations, so-called “sprints”.
 This method is focused on delivering a few smaller parts of the product at a time, instead of trying to develop the whole application at once.
 Thanks to this, developers can react quickly to all the circumstances – such as business’ requirements or client’s comments – on a daily basis.

 Then, why Agile cannot be considered a way of managing the project?
 Because most of the things – a starting point, some milestones, and the final goals, the budget and team members – are set in the very beginning of the project, before the actual software development starts.
 After that, nothing (besides, maybe, the team squad) should change, as the advertising campaign of the product is on.
 Therefore, you simply can’t change the core of the plan from sprint to sprint.
 So, why do you actually need the Project Manager in an Agile project?